GoogleChrome/developer.chrome.com/site/en/blog/fedcm-auto-reauthn-origin-trial/index.md

   <figcaption>A user is auto-reauthenticating to an RP using FedCM</figcaption>
 </figure>

-It would be annoying if the user is auto reauthenticated immediately after the user signs out.
-Developers are recommended to design the sign-out flow not to make this happen.

 {% Aside %}
+To avoid a frustrating experience of auto-reauthentication immediately after a user has signed out, it's recommended to design a sign-out flow that would prevent that.

-As alluded earlier, FedCM has a 10-minute quiet period after an auto-reauthn to prevent this behavior.
+FedCM has a 10 minute quiet period after an auto-reauthentication to prevent this behavior.
 We are also exploring other approaches to achieve this such as using [`CredentialsContainer.preventSilentAccess()`](https://developer.mozilla.org/docs/Web/API/CredentialsContainer/preventSilentAccess).

 {% endAside %}

-## Try it yourself
+## Try it out

-You can try FedCM auto-reauthn locally by turning on [a Chrome flag](/docs/web-platform/chrome-flags/) `chrome://flags#fedcm-auto-re-authn` on Chrome 112 or later.
+You can try FedCM auto-reauthentication locally by turning on [a Chrome flag](/docs/web-platform/chrome-flags/) `chrome://flags#fedcm-auto-re-authn` on Chrome 112 or later.

-For testing purposes, you can reset the 10-minute quiet period by removing browser data.
+For testing purposes, you can reset the 10 minute quiet period by removing browser data.

-1. Navigate to `chrome://history`
+1. Navigate to `chrome://history`.
-2. Click **"Clear Browsing History"**  (under the main menu)
+2. Click **Clear Browsing History**  (under the main menu).
-3. Clear **"Cookies & Other Site Data"** for the time range **"All time"**
+3. Clear **Cookies & Other Site Data** for the time range **All time**.
-4. Restart Chrome
+4. Restart Chrome.

 {% Aside 'caution' %}